2016-2017 Catalog > Student Services

 Hood College actively supports the rights of students with disabilities to have equal access to education.
 In accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Hood makes every reasonable effort to accommodate the needs of students with diagnosed disabilities.

 Students with disabilities who will need accommodations must notify the Disability Services Coordinator as soon as possible.
 Early notification prevents delay in the initiation of services and ensures the student full access to educational activities.
 Students should present documentation of a disability from a medical professional, and this documentation should state accommodations the student requires to participate fully in the educational programs at Hood College.
-The Disability Services Coordinator will meet with the student to prepare an individualized plan for services.
-The student is then prepared to take on the responsibility of advocating for herself or himself.
+The Disability Services Coordinator will meet with the student to prepare an individualized plan for accessing the appropriate services.
+The student is then prepared to take on the responsibility of advocating for herself or himself, with support from the Coordinator.

 The Catherine Filene Shouse Career Center provides a range of services and resources to members of the Hood Community.
 The Center offers assistance at all stages of the career exploration and decision-making process.